 Rathfinny, near Alfriston in East Sussex, is the state-of-the-art wine estate that’s on course to become England’s largest single-site vineyard.
 I dropped by this stunning Sussex vineyard to find out what all the fizz and the fuss is about.

 Rathfinny Wine Estate

-I’ve been driving along the same stretch of road, past Alfriston, for years and had no idea that beyond the treeline something special was going on.
-Rathfinny Wine Estate was being carefully planned, planted and nurtured.
-Owned by Mark and Sarah Driver, it sits cosseted from the south-westerlies of the English Channel by National Trust lands.
+I’ve been driving along the same stretch of road, past Alfriston, for years and had no idea that beyond the treeline something rather special was going on.
+Rathfinny Vineyard was being carefully planned, planted and nurtured.
+Owned by Mark and Sarah Driver and established in 2010, it sits cosseted from the south-westerlies of the English Channel by National Trust lands.
 To the North it’s bordered by pale cornfields and nestles within a south-facing bowl.
-To the South it’s just three miles from the sea and the chalk soils and micro-climate make it the perfect location for wine-making.
+The English Channel sparkles to the south.
+The chalk soils and micro-climate make Rathfinny wine estate the perfect location for wine-making.

 Rathfinny Wine Estate and Tour

 Richard James, the estate’s Operations and Environment Officer took us straight into the vines explaining why different vines are planted in certain areas.
 Rathfinny has three main types of vine; Chardonnay, Pinot Noir and Pinot Meunier.
 Small quantities of Pinot Blanc and Pinot Gris are also grown.

 Rathfinny’s vines, which are mainly from French rootstock, are high grafted to prevent frost damage.
 Frost only occurs at the bottom of the bowl and we could feel the difference in temperature as we walked downhill.
 Pinot Noir is planted near the bottom as it prefers a damper soil.